rmello4d/TheSustainableDeveloper/mindlanguage.md

 We just left our group of about 30 people to adventure the savanna looking for a sharp stone to make a new spear.

 With us, 8 other tribal members.

-We use primal sounds to communicate with our hairy friends.
+We use primal sounds to communicate among our hairy friends.

 After 10 mins walking,  we reach a vast open area.
 All of us peacefully looking for perfect stones.

-Not far from us, a salivating and hungry lion is approaching our group.
+Not far, a salivating and hungry lion is approaching our group.

-As it goes, one is about to die.
+As it goes, one of us is about to die.

 The king of the jungle charges from a long distance on pure instincts and power.